 This 19th century arrowback bench had been stored in the client’s barn for several years.
-It needed re-gluing and refinishing.
+It was in need of re-gluing and refinishing.

-To begin, I injected the loose joints with glue and clamped them tight overnight.
-A crack in the single plank seat was then shimmed and glued.
+To begin the project, I injected the loose joints with glue and clamped them tight overnight.
+Then shimmed and glued a crack in the seat.

-The overly worn finish was removed, and the bench was sanded, stained, sealed with 3 coats of satin varnish, and waxed.
+Next, the overly worn finish was stripped, and the bench was sanded, stained, sealed with 3 coats of varnish, and waxed.

-There are a lot of parts that make up this antique bench and everything matched up nicely once completed.
+There are a lot of parts that make up this bench, and everything matched up nicely once completed.

 This antique bench was refinished for a Norfolk CT client.